strengthandwill/algorithms/bin/com/algomized/scalability/README.md

 Showing Connection between Two People

-* breadth first search (BFS) of the graph will be performed to show the connection between two people.
+* Breadth first search (BFS) of the graph will be performed to show the connection between two people.
 * First personID-to-machineID lookup table is used to determine machineID from source personID.
 * Then machines lookup table is used to determine the machine where the source person is stored.
 * From the machine, BFS is performed on the source person until destination person is reached.
 Along the way,